-OAKLAND — The Garrett County Planning Commission has mixed emotions about the Maryland Department of Natural Resources Wildlands Proposal that is up for review, according to county commission chairman Robert Gatto, who is a non-voting member of the planning commission.
+OAKLAND — Garrett County Planning Commission members have mixed emotions about the Maryland Department of Natural Resources Wildlands Proposal that is up for review, according to county commission chairman Robert Gatto, who is a non-voting member of the planning commission.

 Wildlands are state-owned natural areas preserved for their wilderness character or sensitive natural resources.
 The nine areas proposed in the county, both new and expanded wildlands, total 9,000 acres.
 The largest wildlands proposed is 3,993 acres of the Youghiogheny Corridor, Maryland’s only “wild” river.